 Which expenses are ineligible?

-Monthly premiums aren’t considered qualified medical expenses except for:
+Monthly premiums are not considered qualified medical expenses; except for:

 - Qualified long-term care insurance

 - COBRA health care continuation coverage

 - Health care coverage while an individual is receiving unemployment compensation